 The GX850 is a recent model that features in the current product line-up of Panasonic.
 In contrast, the E-M10 II has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the E-M10 II was succeeded by the Olympus E-M10 III.

 Review summary: Panasonic GX850 vs Olympus E-M10 II

 So what conclusions can be drawn?
-Which of the two cameras – the Panasonic GX850 or the Olympus E-M10 II – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+Is there a clear favorite between the Panasonic GX850 and the Olympus E-M10 II?
+The listing below highlights the relative strengths of the two models.

 - More dynamic range: Captures a larger spectrum of light and dark details (0.8 EV of extra DR).